 Scroll down for our latest posts.

-When LED lamps first started to make their way to the market, early adopters experienced a great deal of frustration when they attempted to get them to dim.
-In most cases, the technology just wasn’t far enough along, and problems persisted for years.
-So, in a setting like a restaurant, where
+When LED lamps first started to make their way to the market, early adopters were frustrated when they tried to dim them.
+In most cases, the technology wasn’t far enough along.
+So in a setting like a restaurant, where

 Here’s a common dilemma: a company hires a general contractor to oversee a large-scale renovation or new construction buildout, or a series of such projects, but isn’t sure who should be responsible for purchasing the lighting for those projects.